 Recommendation 33: That SGs, Cs and the Nominating Committee, in selecting their candidates for appointment to the GNSO Council, should aim to increase the geographic, gender and cultural diversity of its participants, as defined in ICANN Core Value 4.

-We hope the prioritization of these three recommendations will go some way to correct the imbalance in participation and representation in the GNSO that has persisted and left unaddressed for far too long.
+We understand geographic region seems to have become a proxy for cultural diversity but the community is unlikely to reach consensus on how to measure cultural diversity.
+We therefore encourage the Independent Examiner to provide concrete suggestions towards implementing cultural diversity in its final report.

-We also hope and look forward to participating in a GNSO WG “whose membership specifically reflects the demographic, cultural and gender diversity of the Internet as a whole,” if and when such a group is established under Recommendation 35.
+We look forward to participating in a GNSO WG “whose membership specifically reflects the demographic, cultural and gender diversity of the Internet as a whole,” if and when such a group is established under Recommendation 35.

 Acknowledgements